 (b) Consolidated statement of financial position as at 31 March 2017.
-(10 marks) (Total: 20 marks) (a) Consolidated income statement for the year ended 31 March 2017.
-(10 marks)

 (a) Explain the accounting treatment of embedded derivatives under IFRS 9 (Financial Instruments).
-(4 marks)

-(b) Distinguish between a "fair value hedge" and a "cash flow hedge" citing the accounting treatment of each.
-(6 marks)

-(c) On 1 January 2014, Comair Ltd. issued 500 share options to each of its 1,000 employees eligible for the employee share ownership scheme.
+- (b) Distinguish between a "fair value hedge" and a "cash flow hedge" citing the accounting treatment of each.
+(6 marks) - (c) On 1 January 2014, Comair Ltd. issued 500 share options to each of its 1,000 employees eligible for the employee share ownership scheme.